ianyepan/ianyepan.github.io/_posts/2021-05-24-editor-war.md

 first couple of months, just use Visual Studio Code or Sublime Text or Atom or whichever IDE your professor or supervisor recommends.
-Once you're comfortable with programming in a couple of languages and gradually notice that editing speed has become the bottle neck of your coding efficiency, you can start learning Vim.
+Once you're comfortable with programming in a couple of languages and gradually notice that editing speed has become the bottleneck of your coding efficiency, you can start learning Vim.

 The beauty of Vim is that [it fundamentally changes](https://www.youtube.com/watch?v=ST7vnfKjfvY) the way you perceive text editing.
-You no longer operate on mere characters with your cursor, but rather on text objects like words, sentences, lines, paragraphs, and contents within parentheses, quotes and tags.
+You no longer operate on mere characters with your cursor, but rather on text objects like words, sentences, lines, paragraphs, and contents within parentheses, quotes, and tags.
 You seldom have to touch the mouse again because Vim's efficient keybindings will help you glide through your coding buffer from one position to another.
-Having mastered this ubiquitous editor, you will find yourself editing system configuration files with ease and eventually learning more about the computer architecture and structure of your operating system because this terminal editor has open the doors for you to operate on any system file you wish.
+Having mastered this ubiquitous editor, you will find yourself editing system configuration files with ease and eventually learning more about the computer architecture and structure of your operating system because this terminal editor has opened the doors for you to operate on any system file you wish.

 After spending a year or two in Vim, I would recommend that you try